LucasGONGSUN/JLR/README.md

 # Version Update Info.

 2020.6.1  - alpha.June.1
+    1. New function: Import & Export of contents with Excel file
+    2. New function: Convert format between Json and Excel
-    1. Combined all functions in a text menu
+    3. Combined all functions in a text menu
-    2. optimized file structure and key params
+    4. Optimized file structure and key params

 2020.5.30 - alpha.530
     1. Update workflow: